steffpotter/sky_presentation/README.md

 Given that we don't know for sure whether we will be given time/ allowance to provision a hosted db I've added the ability to toggle between use of a mock python based db or a real MySQL db using Steff's script.

-If you want to use the mock db, in routes.py, set the "useMock" parameter in the SubjectDao and CandidateDao constructor to True.
-Set it to false if you want to use the real MySQL database.
+If you want to use the mock db, in routes.py, set the "useMock" environment variable to 'True'.
+Set it to 'False' if you want to use the real MySQL database.